 Q: How can I see the entire file system of Android device, starting from the root?

 A: GoodSync Server deliberately hides the root file system so that it is more difficult for user error, instabilities, and data corruption to occur.
-However, you may view the entire file system of the device with the following steps: - Logoff (Stop) GoodSync Server on Android. - Go to Preferences in Context menu. - Check Root File System mode. - Start GoodSync Server, and you will see the root file system.
+However, you may view the entire file system of the device with the following steps: - Logoff (Stop) GoodSync Server on Android. - Go to Preferences in the Context menu. - Check Root File System mode. - Start GoodSync Server, and you will see the root file system.

 Click here for Version News.